-While there is no formal application process, students should complete these requirements before advancing to the senior year courses in the program.
+While there is no formal application process, all students must complete the following requirements before advancing to the senior year curriculum.
+Note: the following requirements must be completed by the end of the spring semester prior to advancing to the fall senior year curriculum.